geoffrowland/moodle-editor_atto-chemistry/README.md

 Then visit the Admin notifications page of your Moodle to complete the installation.

-Copy flask.png and flask.svg from chemistry/pix/e/ to the pix/e/ folder of your Moodle installation.
+After installation you need to complete the following steps

-Add chemistry to Administration > Site administration > Plugins > Text editors > Atto HTML editor > Atto toolbar settings > Toolbar config, to give, for example:
+1. Add chemistry to Administration > Site administration > Plugins > Text editors > Atto HTML editor > Atto toolbar settings > Toolbar config, to give, for example:

-insert = chemistry, equation, mathslate, charmap, table, clear
+insert = chemistry, equation, charmap, table, clear

-Finally, add mhchem to the Moodle MathJax filter configuration
+2. Add mhchem to the Moodle MathJax filter configuration

 Edit Administration > Site administration > Plugins > Filters > MathJax > MathJax configuration to include:

 TeX: {
   extensions: ["mhchem.js","color.js","AMSmath.js","AMSsymbols.js","noErrors.js","noUndefined.js"]
 },

+You may need to Purge all caches on your Moodle server

+Administration > Site administration > Development > Purge all caches

+and in your browser

 Enjoy!